 This time roll a smaller ball down the ramp; a smaller ball has a smaller mass and a smaller momentum.
 This means the stationary ball will move further after a collision with a larger ball than a smaller ball.

 Why do objects stop moving if momentum is always conserved?

 If momentum is always conserved, why do the balls eventually stop moving?
 The balls eventually stop because other forces are acting on them, such as air resistance and friction which reduce the speed the objects travel at.

 One way to demonstrate the effect of friction is by making and testing a friction ramp.

-Toys cars travel more slowly down the lanes of the ramp that are covered in a rough surface as there is more friction acting on the car which slows it down.
+Toy cars travel more slowly down the ramp lanes that are covered in a rough surface as there is more friction acting on the car, slowing it down.

 My book This IS Rocket Science has lots more science activity ideas for learning about forces.
 I would love you to take a look.